 “Keep away from people who try to belittle your ambitions.
 Small people always do that, but the really great make you feel that you, too, can become great.” -Mark Twain

 “Don’t let the noise of other’s opinions drown out your own inner voice.
 And most important, have the courage to follow your heart and intuition.
 They somehow already know what you truly want to become.
 Everything else is secondary.” – Steve Jobs

 “There is no greater thing you can do with your life and your work than follow your passions – in a way that serves the world and you.” –Richard Branson

 “We all need people who will give us feedback.
 That’s how we improve.” -Bill Gates

 It is a great idea to expose your kids opportunities for entrepreneurs.
 Check your area for local networking events and meet up groups.
 One such event that has now spread across seven states is the Young Biz Kid Day where kids get to set up their business for a day in a convention style fashion.

 Your kids may also enjoy this children’s book called “Eli’s Lemonade Startup”.
 Its purpose is to help parents introduce the habits of successful entrepreneurship to children.

 Spirit Of Entrepreneurship Conclusion

-I hope you enjoyed these tips to encourage the entrepreneurial spirit in your children so that they stay curious, optimistic, eager to find better ways.
+I hope you enjoyed these tips to encourage the entrepreneurial spirit in your children.
+It is so good for them to stay curious, optimistic, and eager to find better ways.
 Developing a positive attitude and the desire to find new solutions will serve them in all areas of life.
 After all, who doesn’t want to help their kid become more confident and motivated?
 How will you encourage your young entrepreneur?